AriFordsham/GHCWiki/Developing-Hadrian.md

 You `need`ed a file only after it was read.
 Make sure to `need` the file *before* using it.

 ## Lint: TODO other errors

+# Relative vs. Absolute Paths

+Shake is sensitive to relative vs absolute paths.
+In general, always use relative paths for files in the source and build tree, and always use absolute paths for system files.